ayufan/pve-backup-server-dockerfiles/README.md

 There are some features missing, ex.:

-- ZFS (it is not installed in a container)
+- ZFS: it is not installed in a container
+- Shell: since the PVE (not PAM) authentication is being used, but shell access does not make sense in container environment

 ## Changelog

+- v2.1.5 - 10 Feb, 2022 - also fixes bug with missing ksm
 - v2.1.2 - 30 Nov, 2021 - this version requires `tmpfs` to be used for `/run`.
 Inspect `docker-compose.yml`
 - v2.0.7 - Jul 31, 2021
 - v2.0.4 - Jul 14, 2021